Kennynyamai/CLI/README.md

 ## Installation Guide
-_For more detailed explanation and usage manual guide, please refer to the [Documentation](https://example.com)_
+_For more detailed explanation and usage manual guide, please refer to the [Example Usage Walkthrough Documentation](CLI/pal_Example_Usage_Walkthrough - PDF.pdf)_

 Follow these steps to set up and use the Pal CLI tool on your machine, preferably on a system running Windows.